 Using the gloves and provided ash tool, rake the hot embers evenly over the grate and add a small amount of coal.
-Close the door and allow the coal to ignite then close the Secondary Air approximately half way.
-(The primary air control should be left fully open)
+Close the door and allow the coal to ignite then close the Secondary air intake to approximately half way.
+(The primary air intake should be left fully open)

-When the small load of coal has burned down add a larger load and allow time for the coal to fully ignite, leave the Primary Air Intake fully open.
-You will now control the burn rate of the stove using the Secondary air intake, you are looking for a controlled flame (not smouldering in the embers or licking around the lid) this is mostly visual although a flue pipe thermometer will help you determine correct control and is recommended for the initial lightings.
+When the small load of coal has burned down add a larger load and allow time for the coal to fully ignite.
+You will now control the burn rate of the stove using the Primary air intake, you are looking for a controlled flame (not smouldering in the embers or licking around the lid) this is mostly visual although a flue pipe thermometer will help you determine correct control and is recommended for the initial lightings.